 As users enable additional devices for use with iMessage, their encryption and signing public keys, APNs addresses, and associated phone numbers are added to the directory service.
-Users can also add more email addresses, which will be verified by sending a confirmation link.
+Users can also add more email addresses, which are verified by sending a confirmation link.
 Phone numbers are verified by the carrier network and SIM.
-Further, all of the user's registered devices display an alert message when a new device, phone number, or email address is added.
+With some networks, this requires using SMS (the user will be presented with a confirmation dialog if the SMS is not zero rated).
+Phone number verification may be required for several system services in addition to iMessage, such as FaceTime and iCloud.
+All of the user's registered devices display an alert message when a new device, phone number, or email address is added.